 Purpose: The 21st Century Community Learning Centers (21st CCLC) program supports the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly students who attend high-poverty and low-performing schools.
-After-school and out-of-school programs provide a safe out-of-school environment for academics, particularly for reading, math, and enrichment.
+After-school and out-of-school programs provide a safe out-of-school environment for academics, with a focus in reading, math, and enrichment.